 Partridge is a converted barn tucked away in the Waveney Valley on the Suffolk/Norfolk border.
 This single-storey retreat sits on a working arable and dairy farm as part of Wheatacre Hall Barns.
 Perfect for couples seeking countryside peace with luxury touches.
 Want a break where you can watch TV while soaking in a spa bath?
-This place has got you covered.
+This accommodation has got you covered.

 The surrounding farmland gives you proper rural views right from your patio.
 Grab a drink and watch the sunset over fields that stretch to the horizon.
 The River Waveney flows nearby, with Wheatacre Marshes offering walks where you'll spot more wildlife than people.

 Partridge is a converted barn tucked away in the Waveney Valley on the Suffolk/Norfolk border.
 This single-storey retreat sits on a working arable and dairy farm as part of Wheatacre Hall Barns.
 Perfect for couples seeking countryside peace with luxury touches.
 Want a break where you can watch TV while soaking in a spa bath?
-This place has got you covered.
+This accommodation has got you covered.

 The surrounding farmland gives you proper rural views right from your patio.
 Grab a drink and watch the sunset over fields that stretch to the horizon.
 The River Waveney flows nearby, with Wheatacre Marshes offering walks where you'll spot more wildlife than people.
 The White Lion pub is just 0.6 miles away - close enough for a pint but far enough that you won't hear the karaoke.